FirebaseExtended/angularfire/docs/guide/synchronized-arrays.md

 Head on over to the [API reference](/docs/reference.md#firebasearray) for `$firebaseArray` to see more details for each API method provided by the service.
-Now that we have a grasp of synchronizing data with AngularFire, the [next section](user-auth.md) of this guide moves on to a different aspect of building applications: user authentication.
+Now that we have a grasp of synchronizing data with AngularFire, the [next section](uploading-downloading-binary-content.md) of this guide moves on to a different aspect of building applications: binary storage.